 Creating Custom Checks

-If the out-of-the-box checks do not serve your needs, then you can generate and upload your own Python-based checks.
+If the predefined checks do not serve your needs, you can create your own.
+Okareo supports two types of custom checks:

 - Typescript